shoshino3/Projects/Machine Learning + DSP/Caught you phone-handed!/README.md

 ## •HOW did we make it?
 We used the SSD-MobilenetV2 architecture which was implemented with TensorFlow.
 We chose this architecure to help us train our model without having to use GPU.
+We gathered our own image data, and then used the ImageDataGenerator to augment and generate more images for both training and testing purposes.
+We then annotated the images with two different labels (classes) - "OnPhone" and "NotOnPhone" using labelImg.